Get in Touch

 How much we can be liable for:

 If something goes wrong that's genuinely our fault, Australian law allows us to limit our financial liability.
-Our maximum liability to you is limited to the greater of: the amount you paid us for your system, OR $5,000.
+Our maximum liability to you is limited to the total amount you paid us for your system.

 This is standard practice in the industry and is designed to protect small businesses from disproportionate liability while still ensuring you have meaningful recourse if we fail to deliver.